 - I often try to please people and bend to their needs.
 When someone asks for something, I should be taking at least 24 hours to respond and really look at what is possible with the time, energy and existing work I have.

-- I need to stop taking 2 day tasks unless they are really going to be fast and easy.
+- I need to stop taking two day tasks unless they are really going to be fast and easy.
 They have the tendency to spread out endlessly and they don’t play to my strengths and motivation.

 - I need to be better at assertively communicating with people including setting reminders to ask them where they are up to, if them not doing their work will impact me later down the line.